 Karl Loewenstein Fellow & Visiting Assistant Professor in Political Science, Amherst College

-Gilles Verniers is currently a Karl Loewenstein Fellow and Visiting Assistant Professor in Political Science at Amherst College.
-He is an Assistant Professor of Political Sciences and Co-Director of the Trivedi Centre for Political Data, which he founded, at Ashoka University.
+Gilles Verniers is currently a Senior Fellow at the Centre for Policy Research, New Delhi, and Karl Loewenstein Fellow & Visiting Assistant Professor in Political Science at Amherst College.
+Previously, he was an Assistant Professor of Political Sciences and Co-Director of the Trivedi Centre for Political Data, which he founded, at Ashoka University.
 He received his Ph.D. in Political Science from Sciences Po Paris in 2016 and has trained in Political Science, International Relations, and Economic and Social Ethics at the universities of St. Louis, Brussels, and at the Catholic University of Louvain, Belgium.
-He is a Senior Visiting Fellow at the Centre for Policy Research, New Delhi, and a Research Associate at the Centre de Sciences Humaines, New Delhi.
+He is a Research Associate at the Centre de Sciences Humaines, New Delhi.

 Prof. Verniers' research focuses on a prosopography of India’s political class, questions of political representation, and the intersections between electoral politics, state, and local governance in India.
 His doctoral dissertations focused on the transformation of the political class of the state of Uttar Pradesh and the localization of electoral politics.

-As Co-Director of the Trivedi Centre for Political Data, he leads an effort of building public datasets on Indian elections and public actors, including elected representatives and candidates to elections, political parties, national, and state cabinets, the top cadres of India’s central bureaucracy and the higher judiciary.
+As Co-Director of the Trivedi Centre for Political Data, he led an effort in building public datasets on Indian elections and public actors, including elected representatives and candidates to elections, political parties, national, and state cabinets, the top cadres of India’s central bureaucracy and the higher judiciary.